 It’s a long way from Europe to South America whichever way you look at it, but the journey doesn’t have to be as gruelling as you might think.
 There are a number of direct routes, plenty of airlines to choose from, daily flights to most capital cities, and, most importantly, some very competitive prices!

-From May 2016 British Airways will fly direct from Gatwick to Lima on Wednesdays, Fridays and Sundays throughout the summer, and then twice weekly from October.
+British Airways fly direct from Gatwick to Lima on Wednesdays, Fridays and Sundays from spring to autumn.
 This is great news for anyone wishing to visit the land of the Incas, as Peru is a popular destination in South America, and these quicker, easier flights will surely be more appealing!

 The flight times are good; a day time flight outbound and an overnight flight inbound, and it takes just over 12 hours.
 We’re seeing plenty of return flights for around £660 which is really good value, and during the school holidays you can still get a return for less than £1000 which is very reasonable too.